Quozul/OnDemandServer/README.md

 ### Permissions
 - `ondemandserver.reload` Reload plugin's configuration
 - `ondemandserver.report` Check running servers
+- `ondemandserver.create` Allow a specific user to create servers on the fly

 ## Defects
 - If the proxy crashes, the Minecraft servers might still be running but can't be controlled by the user nor the proxy.